-Dice Roll (2014) reveals a kinetic network of rolling dice that explores the acoustic topographies of both sound and space through the interplay of order and chaos, pattern and noise, equilibrium and entropy.
+This kinetic sculpture reveals a network of autonomously rolling dice that explores the interplay of order and chaos, pattern and noise, equilibrium and entropy.

 download the material score, electronics builds, and construction instructions: [ dice roll ]

 Dice Roll (2014) from Nolan Lem on Vimeo.